Spanish language in the Americas

-The different dialects of the Spanish language spoken in the Americas are distinct from each other, as well as from those varieties spoken in the Iberian Peninsula —collectively known as Peninsular Spanish— and Spanish spoken elsewhere, such as in Equatorial Guinea, Western Sahara, or in the Philippines.
+The different dialects of the Spanish language spoken in the Americas are distinct from each other, as well as from those varieties spoken in the Iberian Peninsula —collectively known as Peninsular Spanish— and the Spanish of Equatorial Guinea, of the Western Sahara, of the Philippines, and so on.
 There is great diversity among the various Hispanic American vernaculars, as there are no common traits shared by all of them which are not also in existence in one or more of the variants of Iberian Spanish.
-A general Hispanic American "standard" does, however, vary from the Castilian "standard" register used in television, music and, notably, in the dubbing industry.
+A general Hispanic American "standard" does, however, vary from the Castilian standard register used in television, music and, notably, in the dubbing industry.
 Of the more than 498 million people who speak Spanish as their native language, more than 455 million are in Latin America, the United States and Canada, as of 2022.
 The total amount of native and non-native speakers of Spanish as of October 2022 well-exceeds 595 million.

 There are numerous regional particularities and idiomatic expressions within Spanish.
 In Latin American Spanish, for instance (such as in Mexico or Puerto Rico, or areas of the contiguous U.S.), loanwords directly from English are used with some frequency, with English or non-Spanish spellings left intact.
 For example, the Hispanic American Spanish word for "computer" is computadora, whereas the word used in Spain is ordenador, and each word sounds "foreign" in the region where it is not used.
 Some differences are due to Iberian Spanish having a stronger French and Mediterranean influence than Hispanic America, where, for geopolitical and social reasons, the United States' English-language influence has been predominant throughout the twentieth century.
-Another common loanword, used often in different Latin American Spanish dialects, is a simple affirmative "O.K." or "okay", instead of "sí" or "está bien" ("yes", or "it's good/okay").
+Another common loanword, used often in different Latin American Spanish dialects, is a simple affirmative O.K. or okay, instead of sí or está bien ('yes' or 'it's good/okay').

 Main features

+Phonology

 Pronunciation varies from country to country and from region to region, just as English pronunciation varies from one place to another.
 In general terms, the speech of the Americas shows many common features akin to southern Spanish variants, especially to western Andalusia (Seville, Cádiz) and the Canary Islands.
 Coastal language vernaculars throughout Hispanic America show particularly strong similarities to Atlantic-Andalusian speech patterns while inland regions in Mexico and Andean countries are not similar to any particular dialect in Spain.